What Is A Transactional Email And How To Send One In 2022 [+ Examples]

 Q4.
 How Can I Send a Transactional Campaign?

 To deliver transactional messages, you need an email API or SMTP server solution.
 The market offers a plethora of transactional email services to deliver your campaigns.
-Among them, Moosend is the most affordable option, offering unlimited campaigns for up to 1,000 contacts.
+Among them, Moosend is the most affordable option with paid plans starting at $9/month.

 Q5.
 How Do You Write a Transactional Message?